 Most important of these bubbles in the United States was the housing bubble, which had been building up since a long time.
 Typically, real estate bubbles take around a decade and a half to build up.
 This one was fuelled initially by a liberalization of capital gains tax regime in the late nineties and from 2002 onwards, it was fuelled by a wide margin between the Fed rate and the prevalent market rate for mortgage interest.
 This gap meant huge profits for the mortgage financiers, and that is what lead to their excessive risk taking in the form of subprime lending through innovative instruments.
 Shift of capital from more conservative assets and additional demand from subprime lenders aggravated the housing bubble in the United States between 2004 and 2007.

 Asset bubbles have a very positive impact on demand.
 People who believe they have become rich do not mind spending more.
 People who believe their assets like stocks or real estate have grown in value are ready to consume more on borrowed money.
 The feel good factor generally boosts the economy as a whole, and that is what happened not only to United Stated, but to the rest of the global economy, which was highly dependent upon the US demand for its growth and survival.
-As a result, there were
+As a result, there wereasset bubbles growing all over the globe, though many of them did not get busted in 2007.

 The Crisis and the Remedial Global Measures